minetest-australopithecus/minetest-australopithecus/doc/nodegroups.markdown

 Same as preserves_below_node, except that it only preserves the below node if it is not mounted on a wall or the ceiling.

+### 2.6 simple_wallmounted

+Designates that this node uses a simple wallmounted variant, the node must have "facedir" as `paramtype2`.
+The simple wallmounted group makes sure that the top of the node is always facing towards the player if placed, which means that it will be rotated by 90 degrees if placed on a whole, and 180 degrees when placed on the ceiling.